 Communication is such a BIG word!

-Have you ever thought you had delivered a pretty clear message ... but subsequently it becomes clear the message was not received?
+Have you ever thought you had delivered a clear message ... but subsequently it becomes evident that the message was not received?

 Of course you have ... it happens ALL the time!